MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-environment.md

 ![Placeholder for DevMode BE Schema Diagram](#)

 #### Cloud development mode (cloudmode)
 The workload backend (BE) operates within the partner's services.
 Workload API calls are made directly to the HTTPS endpoint, as specified in the workload manifest.
 In this scenario, the DevGateway utility is not required.
 The registration of the workload with Fabric is accomplished by uploading the workload nuget package to Fabric and subsequently activating the workload for the tenant.
-For more information see [Upload and Test in Cloud Mode](/UploadAndTestGuide.md)
+For more information see [Manage a workload in Fabric](./manage-workload.md)

 ##### CloudMode schema
 ![Placeholder for CloudMode Schema Diagram](#)